Willunga Basin

 - Community memorials | Willunga Basin Photography

+Dedicated to those that have gone before us.
+WBP takes time to remember.
 "See you another day" This photo was taken at Mt Lofty botanical gardens just hours before we saw my Dad for the last time.
 Suffering from renal failure at the age of 87, he was admitted to the Modbury hospital for the last time.
 Words can be powerful but it's what Dad didn't say on that day that I will remember and in turn, pass on to my own son.
 He didn't say goodbye... he simply said "see you another day".
 I didn't know it at the time but this turned out to be a very special picture for me.
 Aldinga walk around map Community Memorials Please click pictures to access gallery in either expanded or full screen mode.
+Paddle Out Memorial Glen William Jones Willunga Basin Photography Glen Jones Paddle Out Memorial Play Video

 - Aldinga Conservation Park | Willunga Basin Photography

+The Aldinga Conservation Park has both significant and cultural importance to the Kaurna people.
+It has a vast array of both flora and fauna.
+It is an area the local community are extremely proud of.
 Aldinga Conservation Park Where is the Park?
-Return to Willunga Basin gallery Please click pictures to access gallery in either expanded or full screen mode.
+Please click pictures to access gallery in either expanded or full screen mode.
 A Mother's Hand A Place to Free Spirits A Place to Elevate Pure Joy A Place to Share Moments A Place to Embrace A Place to Connect